 - The monitoring center will call you.

 - Note: If they cannot reach you, they will call your primary emergency contact.
 If they cannot reach your primary emergency contact, they will call your secondary emergency contact.
 See below for more information on Emergency Contacts.

-- The Central Monitoring Station will ask you for your verbal password.
+- The monitoring center will ask you for your verbal password.
 If you provide a wrong password, they will dispatch the authorities.

-- The Central Monitoring Station will ask you if everything is all right or if you want to have emergency responders dispatched to your home.
+- The monitoring center will ask you if everything is all right or if you want to have emergency responders dispatched to your home.

-If you're not available when an alarm occurs, the central monitoring station will call your emergency contacts.
+If you're not available when an alarm occurs, the monitoring center will call your emergency contacts.
 These contacts can be a family member, friend, or neighbor whom you trust to act responsibly in your stead if an emergency occurs.